What am I up to?

 Pucón, Chile

 This August, I had the incredible opportunity to attend my first graduate school conference: the Scientific Committee on Antarctic Research (SCAR) Open Science Conference in Pucón, Chile.
 Held every two years, this renowned event brings together researchers from around the world to share groundbreaking Antarctic science.
-I presented some preliminary findings from the first chapter of my Ph.D., met several of my science heroes, and enjoyed the breathtaking beauty of the region.
+I presented some preliminary findings from the first chapter of my Ph.D., met several of my science heroes, and enjoyed the region's breathtaking beauty.
 The Antarctic science community is truly extraordinary, and I feel so fortunate to have been part of such an inspiring and memorable experience.

 Juneau Icefield Research Program